 A - Z of toxic hazards

 It only takes 26 seconds for the chemicals in beauty care cosmetics or cleaning products to enter the bloodstream.
 Particles of these toxins travel through the human body and collect anywhere in the soft fatty tissues of glands, liver, kidneys, brain and other organs as well as the bones.
+These toxic chemicals can severely affect the endocrine system and can include:

 Air fresheners are highly flammable and can cause irritation to the eyes and skin and trigger asthma attacks.
 Plug-in air fresheners are also hazardous to health and can aggravate diabetes.